theNestruo/z80-asm-meter-vscode/README.md

 See [timing hints](#timing-hints) in the _Advanced usage_ section.

-* `z80-asm-meter.timing.hints.enabled`: Enables timing hints, read from the line comment.
-See [timing hints](#timing-hints).
+* `z80-asm-meter.timing.hints.enabled`: Enables [timing hints](#timing-hints), read from the line comment.

+    * `none`: Disables timing hints.
     * `subroutine` (default): Subroutine timing hint will be added to `CALL`, `DJNZ`, `JP`, `JR`, `RET` or `RST` instructions only.
 If the timing hint is a pair of values, both will be added to the current source code block timings.
 If the instruction is conditional, the timing hint will be added to the _taken_ branch timing only.
-    * `any`: Any timing hint will be added.
+    * `any`: Any timing hint found, regardless the instruction.
 This includes empty (i.e.: no actual source code) lines.
-    * `none`: Disables timing hints.
+    * `ignoreCommentedOut`: Any timing hint found, regardless the instruction.
+This includes empty (i.e.: no actual source code) lines, but ignores empty lines that look like commented out source code.

 ### Macros settings